rkuma183/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 {% include _toc.html %}

-Here is a hands-on tutorial on how to install and use Hashicorp Vault to securely accessing secrets and Consul to store secrets.
+Here is a hands-on tutorial on how to install and use Hashicorp Vault to securely access secret keys and Consul to store key/value pairs.
 Installation is from scrath on a cloud environment using Docker.
 Use of Jenkins is also covered.

 This course assumes participants bring a Mac of Windows laptop and have prior experience with Linux CLI commands.

 At the end of this tutorial, you should be able to:

-* <a href="#InstallServer">Install Vault and Consul on a server</a>
+* <a href="#InstallServer">Install Vault and Consul on a server using Docker</a>
 * <a href="#Config">Initialize and Configure Vault</a>
 * <a href="#SecretsCLI">Store and access secrets in vault from a CLI</a>
 * <a href="#AppProgramming">Store and access secrets in vault within a program</a>
+* Jenkins

 ## What is it?